wizards-of-lua/wizards-of-lua/README.md

 # "Wizards of Lua" Mod

 The Wizards of Lua Mod is a modification of Minecraft.
 It adds the `/lua` command to the game.
+This repo contains the **outdated** forge-base version of WoL.
+The most recent an actively maintained fabric-based version of WoL is hosted on [Codeberg](https://codeberg.org/mickkay/Wizards-of-Lua-Fabric).

 More information about this mod is available at the [Wizards of Lua homepage](http://www.wizards-of-lua.net).